scalable-web-systems/docker-swarm/README.md

 docker stack deploy -c sample.yml app
 ```

+Go to [localhost:3000](localhost:3000) to view the welcome page for nginx after running those commands.

 In general the format to create a service in swarm from a docker-compose yaml file is:

 ```
 docker stack deploy -c {docker-compose file name} {docker compose app name}
 ```

+Docker stack is a command used to deploy a docker-compose file in a swarm environment.

 ### Check running services